NunoSempere/nunosempere.com/research/index.md

 ## Current projects

-I'm currently doing [private consulting](https://nunosempere.com/consulting/), and writting up my desillusionment with EA:
+I'm currently doing [private consulting](https://nunosempere.com/consulting/), and writting up my disillusionment with EA:

 - [Some melancholy about the value of my work depending on decisions by others beyond my control](https://nunosempere.com/blog/2023/07/13/melancholy/)
 - [Why are we not harder, better, faster, stronger?](https://nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/)